NASCAR driver Ryan Newman in serious condition with non-life threatening injuries after fiery Daytona 500 crash

 FOX television commentators said Newman was removed and taken directly to a local hospital.

-'Ryan Newman is being treated at Halifax Medical Center,' NASCAR said in a statement on Twitter.
-'He is in serious condition, but doctors have indicated his injuries are not life threatening.'
+"Ryan Newman is being treated at Halifax Medical Center," according to a statement posted on Twitter by Roush Fenway Racing.
+"He is in serious condition, but doctors have indicated his injuries are not life threatening."

 The 42-year-old racer is in his 19th full season in the NASCAR Cup series, according to his profile on the association's website.
 He was the 2008 winner of the Daytona 500 and holds 18 Cup Series wins, according to the website.